silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

 import sys
 import string

-#Tokenizes a set of text into each word, removing punctuation and making lowercase
-#returns an array with all instances of words
 def stringManipulation(file):

+'''
+Tokenizes a set of text into each word, removing punctuation and making lowercase Returns an array with all instances of words
+'''

     file = open(file)
     modifiedWords = []    #variable used to store all of the stripped tokens for line in file.readlines():